cogdog/truwriter/README.md

 * **Tag Suggestions** Tags entry field provides autocomplete suggestions.

-**Alternative Text For Header Images** Optional field added that should be used!
+**Alternative Text For Header Images** Optional field added that should be used by all!
 Provide an alternative text for an image for better web accessibility.

 **Header Image and Caption Options** New theme options to make thes fields required (default), optional, or not used.
 Sometimes people don't want images atop their writing or used on archive listings.